Absence and reintegration

 • UWV expert opinion

 The UWV expert opinion is an independent opinion on the progress of reintegration and the current medical status of a sick employee.
-If an expert opinion is requested, the insurance medical advisoer (and/or the occupational consultantlabour expert) of the UWV will form their own opinion regarding the work possibilities and the current state of health.
-They will generally also carry out an their own investigation for that purpose and, if necessary, will request information from the person or persons treating the employee.
+If an expert opinion is requested, the insurance medical advisor (and/or labour expert) of the UWV will form their own opinion regarding the work possibilities and the current state of health.
+They will generally also carry out an investigation for that purpose and, if necessary, will request information from the person or persons treating the employee.

 The expert opinion provides an answer to one of the following questions:

-• Can the employee resume his/her work in full on a certain date?
+• Can the employee resume work in full on a certain date?

 • Is the work that the employee performs, wants to perform or must perform suitable?